omarzribi369/Multiple-layer-perceptron-simulation/README.md

 An interactive web application that visualizes how a Multilayer Perceptron (MLP) learns through backpropagation.
 Watch the network update in real-time as you step through training iterations!

 ![MLP Presentation - Main Interface](interface1.png)
-*Main interface showing the network visualization and controls*

 ## 🎯 What is this?